Best Futures Brokers

 Low futures commission.

-Tons of futures products.
+Wide range of futures products.

-Website is not beginner-friendly.
+Website not beginner-friendly.

 E*Trade